kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 ### ClusterRoleBinding

-If we apply the `RBACDefinition` definition above, the operator is expected to create the corresponding `ClusterRoleBinding`.
+If we apply the `RBACDefinition` definition above, the operator is expected to create the corresponding ClusterRoleBinding.

 ```sh
 $ cat > expected.yaml << EOF